johnbender/applications-cat-theory/README.md

 ## Contents

-The submission is a translation of my blog article on the appliation of category theory to JavaScript and jQuery.
-It focuses less on the category theory as it's center piece and more on the results, choosin to view the category theory as a rigorous proof of the properties needed for the performance optimization.
+The submission is a translation of my [blog article](http://johnbender.us/2012/02/29/faster-javascript-through-category-theory/) on the application of category theory to JavaScript and jQuery.
+It focuses less on the category theory as it's center piece and more on the results, choosing to view the category theory as a rigorous proof of the properties needed for the performance optimization.
 It includes a semi-automatic performance optimization library for jQuery.

 ## Compiling